namkiet/DataStructuresVisualizer/README.md

-# Project_CS163_APCS22: Data Structure Visualization
+# Project_CS163: Data Structure Visualization

 ## Introduction

-Data Structure Visualization is a program that allows users to visualize the behavior of common data structures.
-This program is written in C++ and uses the SFML library for graphics rendering.
+This CS163 group lab project, the Data Structure Visualizer, provides interactive animations that demonstrate how fundamental data structures work.
+It’s designed to help users explore and understand operations like insertion, deletion, and traversal in real time.
 ## Features
 This program currently supports the following data structures:
 AVL Tree